dormant/mvo-utils/README.md

 ### Bugs / Issues

-*counts* does not work on opsproc3 because *volcstat* doesn't work.
+*counts* does not work on *opsproc3* for periods longer than about a month because of a bug in *volcstat*.

 There is an alias to run *counts* on opsproc2 over ssh: *countsop2*.
-It needs to be run twice to give the correct results.
-I have no idea why!

 ## dodu